 One of the most pressing dangers in Ghana is the poor standard of driving.
-The country has one of the highest road death tolls in the world, and it is no secret that driving in Ghana can be a stressful experience.
+The country has one of the highest road death tolls in the world and it is no secret that driving in Ghana can be a stressful experience.

 One safety issue that foreigners driving in Ghana should consider is that any crowds that form after an accident often involve themselves in the situation, which can complicate matters.
 In these cases, an expat can be vulnerable if driving alone without knowledge of the local language.
-A local driver can take charge in these situations, and a swift exit is usually best.
+This is an instance where a local driver would be useful, as they will know how to handle the situation.